3+4 Accelerated Program in Primary Care

 - High school GPA of 3.5 and high school rank in top 25% of class;

-- Additional evidence of scholarly and professional potential and desire to become a doctor of pharmacy.
+- Additional evidence of scholarly and professional potential and desire to become a primary care physician.

 1. To begin the application process, apply to Penn State University.
 Please indicate Penn State Erie as your first choice for Campus Location and Biology as your choice of major.